ppy/osu-wiki/wiki/Tournaments/THOM_CUP/1/en.md

 - THOM
 - THOM CUP
 ---
-THOM CUP #1
+THOM CUP \#1
 ======================

 ![THOM CUP Logo](logo.png)

-**THOM CUP** is a one-on-one euro-american osu!mania tournament.
+**THOM CUP \#1** is a one-on-one euro-american osu!mania tournament.
 It is the 1st installment of the THOM CUP.
 More specifically, this tournament is an osu!mania 7-key tournament.

 ## Tournament Schedule